nmcl/sandbox/JavaArjuna/v0.1.0/README.md

 build rather than spend a lot of time (initially or at all) to make the build system the way it was and extensible.

-- Some of the code was updated with bug fixes, new features etc.
+- Some of the code taken as the basis of this work was updated with bug fixes, new features etc.

-- The package names are going to be closer to JTSArjuna than they were in the original code simply because I can't recall what I used orignally.
+- The package names are going to be closer to JTSArjuna than they were in the original code simply because I can't recall what I used in 1995.

 - The build system is just enough to create the necessary components but may be closer to JavaArjunaLite than the original.
 It is currently based on the W3OTrans JavaStubGen